 Handle Your Post-op Body With Care

 After some downtime, you may feel the urge to get back into a routine.
-Typically, you should be able to shower 3 days after surgery (avoid baths at all costs).
+Typically, you should be able to shower three days after surgery (avoid baths at all costs).
 Be careful around incision sites and watch for bruising when gently washing—especially around the face.
-Avoid shaving and direct sunlight when possible—treat your body with care and you will heal correctly.
+Avoid shaving and direct sunlight when possible.
+Treat your body with care and you will heal correctly.

 Say No To Smoking and Alcohol

 You already know the dangers of smoking: how nicotine causes your blood vessels to constrict, limiting the amount of blood that flows to your organs.
 When recovering, you need all the blood flow you can get—so butt out!
-And, alcohol is an inflammatory substance.
-Simply put: you don’t need anymore swelling during recovery.
+Plus, alcohol is an inflammatory substance.
+Simply put: you don’t need any more swelling during recovery.